 Where to stay in Durango

-I wouldn’t say that Durango is known for it’s luxury accomodations, and strict permitting rules mean there aren’t a ton of Airbnb options.
-For simple comfort and an excellent location, we liked our Airbnb quite a bit although it was definitely in the “homey” versus “chic” category.
+We stayed in this Airbnb for our long stay in Durango!
+It was comfortable and had an excellent location, though it was more homey than chic.
+I wouldn’t say that Durango is known for it’s luxury accommodations, and strict permitting rules mean there aren’t a ton of Airbnb options.
 The Strater Hotel is another great choice, with a beautiful historic structure and a central, downtown location.

 I hope you enjoyed this Durango Healthy Travel Guide!
 Let me know any other recommendations in the comments below!